aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 \bigtriangleup_e - \bigtriangleup_i \approx N(t_0)\frac{2}{3}\alpha^3 dt^3 > 0.
 \end{equation}

-In such a way, we see that the error introduced by the explicit solution in one timestep is larger than that introduced by the implicit solution by the quantity of order $\mathcal{O}(dt^3)$.
+We see that the error introduced by the explicit solution in one time step is larger than that introduced by the implicit solution by a quantity of order $\mathcal{O}(dt^3)$.

-Let us now go back to the equations \ref{eq:spring}.
-As we have proved, that forward Euler is unstable for this case, it is a natural move to test, what is the outcome of the backwards Euler.
+Let us now go back to the equation \ref{eq:spring}.
+We have proved that the forward Euler method is unstable for this case.
+Let us now check what happens with the backward Euler method.

-If applied to \ref{eq:spring},
+For this problem, the scheme reads:
 \begin{align}
 \begin{pmatrix}
     x^{n+1} \\